gusseppe/intro_rag/README.md

 ### Final Solution

 - **Evaluation**: Achieved high accuracy with the combined `RAG + CoT + Reranker approach`.
-- **Future Work**: Plans to explore further enhancements such as reflection, hybrid search, and integration with `cognitive architectures`.
+- **Future Work**: Explore further enhancements such as reflection, hybrid search, graphrag and a custom `cognitive architecture for RAG`.

-## How to Run
+## How to run

-1. **Install Dependencies**: Ensure all necessary libraries are installed.
+1. **Install dependencies**: Ensure all necessary libraries are installed.
 ```sh
    pip install -r requirements.txt
    streamlit run app.py
 ```

+## Disclaimer

+- For a production-ready system, further testing and optimization are required.
+- The system is designed for the Sagemaker documentation and may not generalize to other domains.
+- The accuracy metric may not be representative of real-world performance.

-## Future work
+## TODO

-- create an image for the backend and the frontend.
+- create an docker image for the backend and the frontend.
 - create an image for the vector store.
 - create an image to deploy Ollama for offline inference.
 - orchestrate the application using docker-compose.